 - What is the most important issue facing teens your age today?
 How should they deal with it?

-Journaling as a Response to Literature
+Journal Ideas as a Response to Literature and Film

 - What do you think the author is trying to communicate through the book?